CodeYourFuture/immersive-go-course/projects/multiple-servers/README.md

 ## Learning objectives:

+- Describe microservices
-- Basic microservices ideas, separating concerns of services
+- Separate concerns of microservices
+- Replicate a local setup in the cloud on a virtual machine
 - Configure nginx to talk to 2-3 copies of the API server
-- Some web security ideas (CORS)
+- Resolve CORS issues
-- Reverse proxy configuration, routing on path
+- Configure a reverse proxy, routing on path
-- Health checks

-In future:
+### In future:

 - Running applications in the cloud
 - Using a cloud-hosted databases